 Hometown: South Los Angeles, CA Game: UCLA vs. Hawaii

-In January 2015, Ramon “ReyRey”as taken to the emergency department (ED) at UCLA Medical Center, Santa Monica with a cough, headache, runny nose and fever.
+In January 2015, Ramon “ReyRey”as taken to the emergency department (ED) at UCLA Health - Santa Monica Medical Center with a cough, headache, runny nose and fever.
 At the time, ReyRey’s parents thought he had picked up a virus from a schoolmate, but they became increasingly concerned when their normally energetic five-year-old started to nap more frequently, eat and drink less and report aches and pains in his back and legs.

 A few weeks after his first ED visit, Rey was diagnosed with pre-B-cell acute lymphoblastic leukemia (ALL).
 ALL, the most common cancer among children, is a fast-growing form of leukemia that requires aggressive treatment.
 Rey was cared for at an outside hospital for two years, undergoing weekly outpatient chemotherapy infusions, numerous procedures and a daily oral medication regimen.
 Throughout every blood draw and transfusion appointment, however, he remained positive and even offered support and encouragement to other children undergoing treatment.